zalf-rpm/monica-js/README.md

 **JavaScript port of MONICA model**

-A test GUI is available [here](http://zalf-lsa.github.io/monica-js/).
+A test GUI is available at [http://zalf-lsa.github.io/monica-js](http://zalf-lsa.github.io/monica-js/).

 Features not yet implemented or tested: